 - Talent pool size

 - Commercial use limit

 - Location & willingness to relocate

 - Source software developers from LinkedIn with InMail

 - Finding new candidates with content

 Recruiting with LinkedIn

 Here are the results you get when you run a simple location-specific search for people who specialize in Java.
-To narrow down your results, you can use the LinkedIn search filtering menu located to the right:
+To narrow down your results, you can use the LinkedIn search filtering menu located below the search bar:

 You can choose from the “Industry” menu: